Getting started

 video

-presents several Redfish clients, including script languages like Ansible
+presents several Redfish clients, including script languages like `Ansible`.

 The Redfish data model introduces a level of abstraction that may not exists

-just types.
+*types* or *schemas*.
 Each data type contains a set of resources and properties.

-Dats types are divided in two classes:
+Data types are divided in two classes:

 INFO

-are HPE added value extensions to the DMTF
+Data types prefixed with `Hpe` are HPE added value extensions to the DMTF

 Redfish specification.